 Treat data residency as a pass/fail filter applied before you look at price or features.
 If a provider cannot keep your customer and operational data inside Saudi Arabia, it may not survive a procurement or audit conversation — regardless of how strong its feature list looks.

 The Personal Data Protection Law (PDPL) sets expectations around how personal data of individuals in the Kingdom is collected, processed and transferred.
 The National Cybersecurity Authority (NCA) publishes controls that many Saudi entities — especially in regulated and government-adjacent sectors — are expected to align with.
+One correction worth having, because most vendor material still gets it wrong: the NCA no longer mandates in-Kingdom hosting.
+CCC-2:2024 deleted the residency controls that CCC-1:2020 carried, and ECC-2:2024 deleted ECC-1's 4-2-3-3, transferring data localisation to the National Data Management Office at SDAIA.
+Residency may still bind you — through the PDPL, the NDMO, or your sector regulator — but anyone citing the NCA at you for it is citing a withdrawn control.
 And ZATCA's e-invoicing regime adds its own data-handling expectations for financial records.

 Global hyperscalers have invested in Saudi regions and partner data centers, and they offer powerful compliance tooling.
 But the burden of configuring that compliance correctly falls on you.
 With a self-managed hyperscaler account, a single misconfigured storage bucket or an accidental cross-region replication can quietly move regulated data out of the Kingdom.
 A managed local provider reduces that surface area because residency and alignment are baked into how the platform operates, not left to your engineers to wire up.